Dslate88/tf-aws-django-website/README.md

 # tf-aws-django-website
+I created this website to support my ongoing research and experimentaiton with AI/LLM's.
+Its not currently deployed for this purpose because i've created an application/ecosystem at work in the space of AI and am actively pouring my time/energy into scaling it out to hundreds of users.

 This repository contains the infrastructure as code (IaC) for deploying a Django website on AWS using Terraform.
 The Django website is containerized using Docker and orchestrated using AWS ECS Fargate.